-Entry Criteria • This is an individual competition.
+Entry Criteria

-- There is no limit to the number of competitors permitted to enter this competition per organisation.
-However, if more than two competitors from one organisation score high enough to be considered for the finals, only the top two competitors from that organisation we be invited to the finals. - The competition is intended for those studying, training and/or working towards a relevant programme of study in 3D Computer Aided Design and Additive.
+- This is an individual competition. - In the year 2022-2023 this is a demonstrator competition. - There is no limit to the number of competitors permitted to enter this competition per organisation. - The competition is intended for those studying, training and/or working towards a relevant programme of study in 3D Computer Aided Design and Additive.
 Manufacturing at Level 3 or beyond. - Anyone studying in a Sixth Form, Further Education setting, Higher Education setting, or are studying Post-16 Apprenticeships at a Level 3 or above can enter. - This is an open competition and no industry experience is needed; competitors should have a maximum of five years' experience, inclusive of training in a mechanical engineering working environment.